voxel51/fiftyone/docs/source/user_guide/evaluation.rst

-If your classifier is binary, set the ``method`` parameter of :meth:`evaluate_classifications() <fiftyone.core.collections.SampleCollection.evaluate_classifications>` to ``binary`` in order to access binary-specific evaluation information such as precision-recall curves for your model.
+If your classifier is binary, set the ``method`` parameter of :meth:`evaluate_classifications() <fiftyone.core.collections.SampleCollection.evaluate_classifications>` to ``"binary"`` in order to access binary-specific evaluation information such as precision-recall curves for your model.

 When you specify an ``eval_key`` parameter, a string ``eval_key`` field will